 Formula of CAPM

 Advantages of CAPM

-CAPM assumes that investor holds a diversified portfolio, similar to a market portfolio.
-Diversified portfolio eliminates unsystematic (specific) risk.
+CAPM assumes that the investor holds a diversified portfolio, similar to a market portfolio.
+A diversified portfolio eliminates unsystematic (specific) risk.

-CAPM takes into account systematic risk, which is left out of other return models, such as the dividend discount model.
+CAPM considers systematic risk, which is left out of other return models, such as the dividend discount model.
 Systematic risk, also known as market risk, is an important variable because it is unforeseen and often cannot be mitigated as it is not fully expected.

-An investor can also use CAPM for investment appraisal as compared to other rates, it offers a superior discount rate.
+An investor can also use CAPM for investment appraisal compared to other rates; it offers a superior discount rate.
 This model clearly links required return & systematic risk.